RISCVtestbed/riscvtestbed.github.io/_posts/issues/2023-01-11-toolchains+debugging.md

 Notes:

-- To enable vectorization in clang, add the flags `-march=rv64gcv  -menable-experimental-extensions -O2 -mllvm --riscv-v-vector-bits-min=128 -g -static`
+- To enable vectorization in clang, add the flags `-march=rv64gcv  -menable-experimental-extensions -O2 -mllvm --riscv-v-vector-bits-min=128` or `-march=rv64gcv  -menable-experimental-extensions -O2 -mllvm -scalable-vectorization=on`
 - To enable vectorization in gcc, add the flags `--with-arch=rv64gcv --O3`
 - For more information, see the [Compiling Vector Code]({% link _posts/issues/2022-11-23-compiling-vector.md %}) page